13 Fixes Finder is slow on Mac Sequoia or Sonoma

 2. Search for Disk Utility; click on it to open.

-3. On the next screen, you receive the name of Partitions in the left sidebar of Disk Utility.
+3. On the next screen, you receive the name of the Partitions in the left sidebar of Disk Utility.

 4. Select Mac’s Drive (Macintosh HD…).